na-na-hi/renget/archive/alichat.md

 ->![Description #1](https://files.catbox.moe/kzn6bn.png)<-
 ->**Example 1:** First line is the character describing their persona in **Ali:Chat**.
 Then <START>.
 Followed by more example dialogues.<-
-->For “You:” to act as a stopper, Pyg formatting has to be "enabled" or your username must be "You"<-
+->For `You:` to act as a stopper, Pyg formatting has to be "enabled" or your username must be "You"<-

 ->![Description #2](https://files.catbox.moe/7en0qh.png)<-
 ->**Example 2:** First line (pink) is a PList, followed by a `<START>` (green), then a question or statement from `{{user}}` (blue), then a reply from `{{char}}` that emphasizes a character's traits and characteristics (lavander).<-